TheMushrr00m/MiPolicia/README.md

 # Mi Policía

 A Vue.js project that is intended to work only in Mexico City.
-This project was developed with the help of the information provided by the [Secretaria de Seguridad Publica CDMX](http://www.ssp.cdmx.gob.mx/).
+This project was developed with the help of the information provided by [Secretaria de Seguridad Publica CDMX](http://www.ssp.cdmx.gob.mx/).
-Those resources can be found in [Laboratorio de Datos](https://datos.labcd.mx) as part of the open government strategy leaded by [Laboratorio para la Ciudad.](https://labcd.mx)
+Those resources can be found in [Laboratorio de Datos](https://datos.labcd.mx) as part of the open government strategy leaded by [Laboratorio para la Ciudad.](https://labcd.mx) If you have any question around the information (including licenses) email to laboratorio [-at-] labcd.mx

 ## Build Setup